On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach

 \section{Conclusion}

 We have studied statistical discrimination using a contextual multi-armed bandit model.
 Our dynamic model articulates how a failure of social learning produces statistical discrimination.
 In our model, the insufficiency of data about minority groups is endogenously generated.
 This data shortage prevents firms from accurately estimating the skill of minority candidates.
-Consequently, firms tend to prefer hiring a majority worker, leading the data sufficiency to persist (perpetual underestimation).
+Consequently, firms tend to prefer hiring majority candidates, leading the data sufficiency to persist.
 This form of statistical discrimination is not only unfair but also inefficient.
-We have demonstrated that an unbalanced population ratio leads laissez-faire to tend towards perpetual underestimation, an unfair and inefficient consequence.
+We have demonstrated that an unbalanced population ratio leads laissez-faire to tend toward perpetual underestimation, an unfair and inefficient consequence.

 We analyzed two possible policy interventions.
 One is subsidy rules that incentivize firms to hire minority candidates.
 Our hybrid mechanism achieves $\tilO(\sqrt{N})$ regret with $\tilO(1)$ subsidy.
 Another intervention is the Rooney Rule, which requires firms to interview at least one minority candidate.
 Our result indicates that terminating the Rooney Rule at an appropriate point would resolve statistical discrimination while maintaining the social welfare level.
 These results contrast with some of the previous studies \citep[e.g.,][]{Foster1992AnEA,coate1993will,moro_general_2004} demonstrating the possible counterproductivity of affirmative-action policies.